Date on request

 The one-day seminar is especially designed for cemetery guides.

-Maximum number of participants: 15 persons (plus 2 referees).
+Maximum number of participants: 15 people (plus 2 speakers)

 The seminar takes place in the Museum for Sepulchral Culture and at the main cemetery in Kassel, GER.

-If you are unable to attend after registration, please let us know up to five days before the seminar begins.
-Otherwise we will have to charge you the full fee.
-You have the possibility to nominate a substitute participant free of charge at any time.
+If you are unable to attend after confirmation of the seminar, we will have to charge you the full cost.
+You are free to name a replacement participant at any time.

 Your registration data is required exclusively for the purpose of registration and is subject to data protection.